 Your work history section is the most important part of your resume.
-It's also the most difficult part of your resume to write.
-In other words, you can easily mess this up if you're not careful.
+It's also the most difficult part of your CV to address.
+Keep reading to find out how to properly describe your work experience on your resume.

 - What is a work experience section?

 - Why bother writing it?

 - Where to put the work experience section on your resume?

 - How to write a work experience section?